-Read a Thank You note from Mock Trial
+Read Thank You notes from the Community

 WLA Supports the local Mock Trial Competition.
 Read the full thank you note here.